networkx/networkx/doc/developer/projects.rst

 These ideas can be used as projects for Google Summer of Code, Outreachy, NumFOCUS Small Development Grants and university course/project credits (if your university allows contribution to open source for credit).
+Mentee/contributors participating under NetworkX organisation would be expected to share their weekly work updates and get feedback in a 1-hr weekly meetings.
+If this isn't feasible for the contributor we can discuss further to figure something else out.

 If you are a professor interested in having your class develop tools and contribute the results to NetworkX, we welcome your submissions!